 These games often have varying rules but are generally played with just a few rule changes from standard chess.
-Captures are mandatory; if a player has a choice of captures, he can make whichever one he likes, but cannot choose not to take a piece.
+Captures are mandatory—if a player has a choice of captures, he can make whichever one he likes, but cannot choose to refrain from taking a piece.
 Kings are treated like normal pieces and can be captured at any time.
-The winner is the first player to lose all of their pieces, or -- in some variants -- to be unable to make a legal move.
+The winner is the first player to lose all of their pieces, or, in some variants, to be unable to make a legal move.

 06 of 07

 Kriegspiel is a chess variant in which a player cannot see his opponents' pieces, and is not told where they have moved.
-This radically changes the game, and the strategy; chess is a game of complete information, while Kriegspiel is not.
+This radically changes the game and strategy.
+Traditional chess is a game of complete information, while Kriegspiel is not.

 07 of 07

 Atomic chess is a popular chess variant online, where it can be played on a number of different chess servers.
-In this game, captures are much more dangerous that in standard chess; in addition to the captured piece being removed from the board, the capturing piece is also killed.
-In addition, every piece (excluding pawns) within a one-square radius of the capture "explode," and are removed from the board.
-The first person to explode their opponent's king wins.
+In this game, captures are much more dangerous that in standard chess—in addition to the captured piece being removed from the board, the capturing piece is also killed.
+Every piece (excluding pawns) within a one-square radius of the capture "explode," and are removed from the board.
+The first person to explode their opponent's king is the winner.